xwolfs/ResRNN/readme.md

 To implement Circle-RNN,the following modifications to the caffe toolbox are required:
 1. add 'circle_lstm_layer.hpp' to '/caffe/include/caffe/layers', add 'circle_lstm_layer.cpp' to '/caffe/src/caffe/layers';

-2. In *caffe.proto*, add the following line to `message RecurrentParameter` `optional uint32 depth = 6 [default = 0];`
+2. In *caffe.proto*, add the following line to `message RecurrentParameter`:

+    `optional uint32 depth = 6 [default = 0];`

 Note: LSTM units is employed in Circle-RNN.